Manhattan

 While they are not a health risk, some men may wish to have them removed for cosmetic reasons.
 Here are some ways to get rid of pearly penile papules:

-• Cryotherapy: This involves freezing the papules with liquid nitrogen or nitrous oxide…Not Recommended by Dr. Rokhsar.
+• Cryotherapy: This involves freezing the papules with liquid nitrogen or nitrous oxide.
+Not recommended by Dr. Rokhsar.

-• Excisional surgery: A surgeon uses traditional tools, such as a scalpel, to remove each papule…Dr. Rokhsatr does not recommend this.
+• Excisional PPP surgery: A surgeon uses traditional tools, such as a scalpel, to remove each papule.
+Dr. Rokhsatr does not recommend this.

 • PPP KIT: This is a device that vaporizes papules, just like it is done during laser treatment by dermatologists.
-The PPP KIT contains everything needed to safely perform the treatment by yourself at home… Dr Rokhsar does not recommend this.
+The PPP KIT contains everything needed to safely perform the treatment by yourself at home.
+Dr. Rokhsar does not recommend this.

 • Diluted eucalyptus oil: Some men have found eucalyptus oil to be effective for treating their PPPs.
-Dilute a few drops of eucalyptus oil in carrier oil and apply it to the PPPs.
+Dilute a few drops of eucalyptus oil in a carrier oil and apply it to the PPPs.

-• Acid treatments… Dr Rokhsar does not recommend this.
+• Acid treatments.
+Dr. Rokhsar does not recommend this.

-• Burning them with an electrocautery device or hyfrecator …Dr. Rokhsar does not recommend this.
+• Burning them with an electrocautery device or hyfrecator.
+Dr. Rokhsar does not recommend this.

 • CO2 Laser: An experienced laser surgeon targets each PPP individually.
 However, few laser surgeons have the knowledge and skills to precisely treat the area.
 Dr. Rokhsar trained with the inventor of the CO2 laser, the late Richard Fitzpatrick MD, and treats more patients with CO2 laser than any other doctor in the world.
 He is considered an international authority on the use of the CO2 laser.

-As a double board-certified dermatologist and celebrated New York cosmetic and laser surgeon, Dr. Rokhsar has all the right knowledge and experience to get rid of PPP in a safe and effective way.
+As a double board-certified dermatologist and celebrated New York cosmetic and laser surgeon, Dr. Rokhsar has all the right knowledge and experience to get rid of PPP safely and effectively.
 Dr. Rokhsar is the most experienced physician in the United States in the treatment of PPP with the Co2 laser.
 Dr. Rokhsar has done more CO2 laser procedures for the treatment of pearly penile papules (PPP) than any other physician.
 Dr. Rokhsar will use the precise 2mm beam of the CO2 laser to evaporate the pearly penile papules in a matter of minutes in a painless fashion.
 Patients from around the world seek Dr. Rokhsar’s help for the treatment of pearly penile papules.
 The procedure done with Dr. Rokhsar will leave no marks or scars on your penis.

 New York Office Locations